nickserv/danamccurdy.com/_posts/2016-07-27-closest-to-the-truth.md

 ---
-title: closest  to the truth
+title: Closest to the truth
 category: life
 ---